eh111eh/LungLink-Hub/README.md

 - c_tuberculosis: Incidence of Tuberculosis (Per 100,000 People)
 - c_urban_pop: The Percentage of the Total Population living in Urban Areas

+## Model
 **Model in Use**: <br/>
 Linear Regression, Adaboost, GBRT, Random Forest, Stacking, Decision Tree, LSTM (Neural Network)

+**How to evaluate performance**: <br/>
+The performance of the research can be evaluated through the following metrics:

+- Correlation coefficients between societal factors and lung cancer survival rates.
+- Mean Squared Error (MSE) for regression models predicting lung cancer survival rates.
+- F1 Score for classification models assessing the impact of societal factors on survival outcomes.

 ## Usage
 **URL**: <br/>